dbanty/dylananthony.com/_posts/fastapi-rust-4-a-solution.md

 _Have a question or comment about this post?
 Leave it in the [discussions] thread on GitHub!_

-_Want to be notified when the next part of this series is released?
-Watch releases in [the GitHub repo]._
+_This post is part of a series and the [next part] is already available!_

 _Have an idea or request for a future blog topic?
 Drop it in the GitHub discussions under [ideas]._